Whiteknight/whiteknight.github.com/stage/gsocidea_plparrot.md

 ## Difficulty

+*Difficulty*: 2/5

 On the GSoC tasklist page, this task is ranked 4/5.
 I tend to think that this project could be on the easier side.
 I would instead rank it around 1/5 or 2/5 assuming you don't run into any crazy problems which need major fixing at the Parrot level.

+There also doesn't seem to be a lot of room for this project as-written to expand.
+Once you've reimplemented the system using the new API, there isn't going to be a whole lot of concrete things to do to fill up extra time.
+There are some bugs which could be tracked down and fixed in Parrot and in PL/Parrot, and some optimizing that can be done, but nothing major that could fill up a month or more if your project was just to update PL/Parrot to the new API.

+If you're a very competent, very fast C coder, this project might be in the "too easy" realm.

+That said, if you propose to update PL/Parrot to use the new API *and* add some other new features such as improved data mapping, bindings for additional languages (PL/Winxed?
+PL/Cardinal?
+PL/partcl?
+PL/Pynie?), that could definely fill the time and maybe make you sweat a little at the end.

+Take a look through the [list of issues and TODOs][plparrot_issues] to get an idea of other projects which you could tackle.

 ## Deliverables